wdi-sf-fall/notes/week_06_ruby_fundamentals_and_rails_intro/day_02_classes_rspec/dawn_classes/readme.md

 ### What is this "super" thing?

-Using super can DRY up our code by creating a copy of the parent class.
-In the example above, we do not need to specify `@name = name` because we can capture that from the super (or parent) class.
+Using super can DRY up our code by creating a copy of a parent method (very similar to call() in JavaScript).
+In the example above, we do not need to specify `@name = name` because we can capture that from the  parent class.
+When we call super inside a method, Ruby will go and run the same method that the parent has.
+So when the child class runs initialize and has super inside, super will call the initialize of the parent class

 ## Load/require